 - Breaches of this policy may result in penalties and/or disciplinary action, or arrest.
-Students will be referred to the Dean for Enrollment Management and Student Services for disciplinary action, which may include warning, probation, loss of privileges, suspension, or expulsion.
+Students will be referred to the Vice President of Enrollment Management & Student Services for disciplinary action, which may include warning, probation, loss of privileges, suspension, or expulsion.

 The Vice President for Educational Services, in conjunction with the appropriate faculty and staff, is responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.